mimiyin/Choreographic-Interventions/README.md

 - Upload the version of the *draw_mouse* example you used to create your 30s floor drawing.

 ##### Week 1 Reading : Pick and choose what you need.
 - Read chapter 2 of [Viewpoints](http://www.bam.org/media/4813887/anne-bogart-and-tina-landau-the-viewpoints-book.pdf).
-What is a framework?
+What does a framework for movement look like?
 What are the parameters of choreography?
 - Read chapters 1-5 of Learning Processing
 - [Watch videos](http://learningprocessing.com/videos/) for chapters 1-5